 During coronavirus, the Scottish Courts and Tribunal Service has issued an announcement that all court business has been postponed for the time being.
 You should check the Scottish Courts and Tribunal Service website for updates on the current situation.

 If you need to move for another reason

-Where a move cannot be avoided, care should be taken to follow the latest social distancing and hygiene guidance.
+With any move, care should be taken to follow the latest physical distancing and hygiene guidance.
 Face-to-face contact should be limited where possible.
-In cases where face-to-face contact is necessary, distancing measures should be carried out by all parties – keep a distance of two meters between anybody who is not from the same household.
+In cases where face-to-face contact is necessary, distancing measures should be carried out by all parties – keep a distance of two metres between anybody who is not from the same household.

 Where an individual or family is self-isolating or where a vulnerable person is shielding, moves should not take place unless needed for urgent health and safety reasons.

 If you need advice on moving home or want to discuss your current housing situation you should contact your landlord.
 They will be able to advise you on all your housing options.